rogervinas/contract-testing-with-pact/README.md

 ```

 Note that:
-* `pactMethod` should match the name of the method annotated with `@Pact`.
+* In `@PactTestFor` annotation `pactMethod` should match the name of the method annotated with `@Pact`.
 * We pass to the client the `MockServer`'s `url`.
 * Just for documentation, we specify the provider as a synchronous provider (HTTP)

-Once we have a final implementation of the client wrapping a [Ktor client](https://ktor.io/docs/create-client.html):
+Once we have a final implementation of the client wrapping a [Ktor client](https://ktor.io/docs/create-client.html) ...
 ```kotlin
 class SampleApiKtorClient(private val serverUrl: String) : SampleApiClient {